QunATCG/scMutrace-tutorial/QuickStart/Example2/README.md

 # Example 2: Identify somatic mutations without control sample and celltype annotation

-> Example BAM files from same sample (Data folder) were derived from SComatic 10x Genomics single-cell sequencing data, and contain a small region of human chromosome 10 (hg38), which harbors five somatic mutations.
+> Example BAM files from same sample (Data folder) were derived from SComatic example data (you can compare the differences between two methods), and contain a small region of human chromosome 10 (hg38), which harbors five somatic mutations.
 (Due to ethical considerations, the BAM file headers and other metadata have been masked)

 - scRNA